rubcstswe/bia101-introduction-to-programming/src/src/Unit4/0-space-and-time-complexity.md

 # Time: O(n^2) # Actually it's (n^2 - 1) because of the continue statement
     # but as n tends to infinity, the -1 becomes insignificant, therefore the time complexity is O(n^2)
+    # "infinity ^ 2 - 1" is no different than "infinity ^ 2"
 # Space: O(1)
 ```